 How to Apply for the World Campus Student Fund

 The World Campus Student Fund requires several additional materials, and all items must be mailed together to apply.
-The deadline to apply for this scholarship has passed.
+This scholarship is typically open from early July to mid-September.

 World Campus Scholarships